davidjayowens/eunomia/README.md

 ### PlotDocs
 The `PlotDocs` class represents the intersection of documents in a cluster.
 Each "document" image plotted shows roughly where segments of text align across all documents in a given cluster.

+When rendering the actual plot, hovering the mouse over any individual "doc" identifies the cluster (and sub-cluster, if applicable), as well as the number of texts it contains.

 **First-order clusters**
 ![document base clusters](imgs/docs_base_plot.png)